nabeelxy/llm-watch/README.md

-# Keep up with LLMs
+# Keeping up with LLMs

 Since  the launch of ChatGPT in November 2022, LLMs (Large Language Models) and AI have been progressing so rapidly that it is often overwhelming to keeping up the developments in both the industry and the academia.
 This repo serves as an easy guide on the LLM/AI landscape for busy people.